KevinDoughty/Seamless/README.md

 Optional.
 The layer's current ("new") model value or what it is supposed to appear to be.
 Behind the scenes, the actual animation destination is zero.

+### `typedef enum SeamlessKeyBehavior`

+#### `seamlessKeyDefault`

+If seamlessNegativeDelta == YES this will use a nil key, otherwise it will respect default Core Animation behavior of using the exact key as passed.

+#### `seamlessKeyExact`

+Use the exact key as passed to addAnimation:forKey:
+(Useful if you have your own scheme for creating unique keys, for recalling them, most likely to copy animations.)

+#### `seamlessKeyNil`

+Use a nil key regardless of what was passed in addAnimation:forKey:

+#### `seamlessKeyIncrement`

+Deprecated.
+Just a string representation of an incremented integer.
+The key passed to addAnimation:forKey: is ignored.

+#### `seamlessKeyIncrementKey`

+The used key becomes the key passed to addAnimation:forKey: plus an appended string representation of an incremented integer.
+If the key passed in addAnimation:forKey: is nil you get just the integer.

+#### `seamlessKeyIncrementKeyPath`

+The used key becomes the animated key path plus an appended string representation of an incremented integer.

+### `typedef double(^SeamlessTimingBlock)(double);`

+A convenience typedef for difficult block syntax.

 ## Examples